 The recommended alternative includes removing the existing timber outlet structure from Wirth Lake and placing a new bulkhead with openings for two rubber check valves.
 The proposed bulkhead would attach to the existing culvert.
 The exposed surface of the bulkhead could be colored, textured, or treated with a form liner to blend the wall into the surroundings.
 The proposed modifications would include the installation of two rubber check valves inside the culvert using metal flange rings bolted in place.
 To accomplish this, an opening should be cut in the top of the culvert and finished with a flat metal, lockable cover at the upstream end of the culvert.
-The rubber check valves should be designed to maintain the flow characteristics of the existing weir.
+The two proposed valves would slightly exceed the existing cross-sectional area for flow and would maintain the existing outflow capacity.